zainabx78/AWS-Projects/NodeJs Application in AWS/README.md

-# DEPLOYING A NODE.JS APPLICATION IN AWS: Credit to Kunal Verma for the application code and packages.
+# DEPLOYING A NODE.JS APPLICATION IN AWS

  ### LOCALLY TESTING THE APPLICATION BEFORE DEPLOYING IT ON AWS: